 When he's begging for your parfait 👀

-Does your dog start begging whenever you pull out some yogurt for breakfast, you might be wondering: Can dogs eat yogurt?
+If your dog starts begging whenever you pull out some yogurt for breakfast, you might be wondering: Can dogs eat yogurt?

-If so, you’ve definitely thought about giving him some at least once or twice.
-But before you do, you should keep in mind that some dogs can get sick if they have yogurt, so you should be super careful about giving your dog a taste.
+But before you let him lick the spoon, you should keep in mind that some dogs can get sick if they have yogurt, so you should be super careful about giving your dog a taste.